dmytro-anokhin/url-image-demo/README.md

-# url-image-demo
+# URLImageDemo

-This is a demo app for URLImage package
+This is a demo app for URLImage package: https://github.com/dmytro-anokhin/url-image